TiBOcode/astrotibo/src/content/notes/guide-learning.md

 ---
-title: The 5 Stages to Develop a Passion
+title: The 5 Stages behind Developing a Passion
 category:
   - "[[Personnal]]"
   - "[[Ukulele]]"